im-turn/cocks-rs-old/README.md

 ## The Anatomy of the Evaluator :eggplant: :stethoscope:

 I've dissected the cock-rating task into neat, testable modules.
-Here's a quick breakdown of some of the most exciting ones:
+Here's a quick breakdown:

 - **BIN (bin_functions.rs):** Our little helper, the BIN contains the various helper functions used throughout the application.
 It's also where the `cock_handler_build` function is located, which creates a `CockHandler` based on your personal input.
 - **User (user.rs):** You, the user, the cock-owner.